stan-dev/shinystan/README.md

 ### Licensing

-shinystan is open source licensed under the GNU Public License, version 3 (GPLv3).
+The shinystan R package and ShinyStan interface are open source licensed under the GNU Public License, version 3 (GPLv3).